cornell-ece5745/ece5745-S01-front-end/docs/index.md

     endmodule

-    `endif /* REG_INCR_NSTAGE_V */
+    `endif /* TUT3_VERILOG_REGINCR_REG_INCR_NSTAGE_V */

 Before re-running the tests, let's take a look at how we are doing the testing in the corresponding test script.
-Use `geany` or your favorite text editor to open up `RegIncrNstageRTL_test.py`.
+Use your favorite text editor to open up `RegIncrNstage_test.py`.
 Notice how PyMTL enables sophisticated testing for highly parameterized components.
 The test script includes directed tests for two and three stage pipelines with various small, large, and random values, and also includes random testing with 1, 2, 3, 4, 5, 6 stages.
 Writing a similar test harness in Verilog would likely require 10x more code and be significantly more tedious!

 Let's re-run a single test and use line tracing to see the data moving through the pipeline:

     % cd $TOPDIR/sim/build
-    % pytest ../regincr/RegIncrNstageRTL_test.py -sv -k 4stage_small
+    % pytest ../tut3_verilog/regincr/test/RegIncrNstage_test.py -sv -k test_random[4]

-And now let's run all of the tests both without and with translation:
+And now let's run all of the tests:

     % cd $TOPDIR/sim/build
-    % pytest ../regincr/RegIncrNstageRTL_test.py -sv
+    % pytest ../tut3_verilog/regincr/test/RegIncrNstage_test.py -sv
-    % pytest ../regincr/RegIncrNstageRTL_test.py --test-verilog
     % ls *.v
-    % less RegIncr4stageRTL__pickled.v
+    % less RegIncrNstage__p_nstages_4__pickled.v

-Notice how we have generated a wrapper which picks a specific parameter value for this instance of the multi-stage registered incrementer.
+Notice how PyMTL3 has generated a wrapper which picks a specific parameter value for this instance of the multi-stage registered incrementer.

-Finally, we are going to run all of the tests with the `--dump-vtb` option which will generate a Verilog test-bench that can then be used for RTL and gate-level simulation.
+Finally, we are going to run all of the tests with the `--test-verilog` and `--dump-vtb` options which will generate a Verilog test-bench that can then be used for RTL and gate-level simulation.

     % cd $TOPDIR/sim/build
-    % pytest ../regincr/RegIncrNstageRTL_test.py --test-verilog --dump-vtb
+    % pytest ../tut3_verilog/regincr/test/RegIncrNstage_test.py --test-verilog --dump-vtb
     % ls *.v
-    % less RegIncr4stageRTL_test_4stage_random_tb.v
+    % less RegIncrNstage__p_nstages_4_test_random_4_tb.v
-    % less RegIncr4stageRTL_test_4stage_random_tb.v.cases
+    % less RegIncrNstage__p_nstages_4_test_random_4_tb.v.cases

 ### Simulate Multi-Stage Registered Incrementer